 2. Followers, stop anticipating the next step.

 A question for the follower, “Two people are dancing together.
 Obviously, one is the leader and the other is the follower.
 Who goes first, the leader or the follower?”
-Very good, he goes and she follows a split second after.
+Very good, leader first then follower a split second later.

 Do you know why this is?
 It’s because there are a variety of things that determine what he’s going to do next.
 To be specific, with other couples on the floor, he doesn’t always know where he’s going until the last second, so it would be impossible for you to go at the exact same time.
 If you try to guess, you’ll throw him off.
 That’s called anticipation.
 And guys don’t like it.

 Improving your following is as simple as closing your eyes.
 That’s it.
 Now, you’re truly dependent on the leader and are more likely to follow his direction.

 I learned this from an older couple who came in to take some lessons.
 She was an experienced dancer and had just begun dating the gentleman, who was a newbie.
 But, he agreed to come in with her because he wanted to become a better ballroom dancer.
 Besides, he knew it would make her happy.